brandnpatterson/hello-dev/README.md

 gulp
 ```

-You will see 'Hello World' open at localhost:3000
+You will see 'Hello Dev' open at localhost:3000

 ## Live Reload